 The European Consumer Centre does not have decisive authority, but it guarantees neutral dossier analysis and handling.
 The European centres are consequently impartial and notify each party of their legal position.

-The European network comprises 30 consumer centres, one in every EU member state, one in Norway and one in Iceland.
+The European network comprises 30 consumer centres, one in every EU member state, one in Norway, one in Iceland and one in the United Kingdom.
 The so-called ECC-Net was established in 2005 by the European Commission to strengthen consumer confidence in the internal market.

 Contact the European Consumer Centre